TWUOnline/ldrs591/_pages/unit-5-learning-activities.md

 </li>
 </ul>
 <ul>
- 	<li>Note that these questions make up Part 2 of your Blog assignment for this unit.
+ 	<li>Note that these questions will help you complete your Blog assignment for this unit.
 See Unit 5 Assessment for more details.</li>
 </ul>
+&nbsp;
-<h3>Quantitative Data Analysis and Results</h3>
+<h3>Topic 4: Quantitative Data Analysis and Results</h3>
 Quantitative research data analysis is generally deductive, occurs at the conclusion of data collection and is statistical (Bogdan and Biklen, 2007, p.
 46).
 An in-depth understanding or even an overview of statistical analysis is outside the parameters of this course.
 However, even if you do not have a background in statistics, you must find your way through what can initially appear to be a daunting discussion.

 The methods section of a quantitative research report typically presents a brief description of various statistical analysis of data.
 The statistical analysis chosen depends on the kind of questions asked in the research.
 Descriptive statistics include various measures of central tendency (including mean, median, mode, skewness, and categorical data such as frequency distribution), measures of variability (including standard deviation, the normal curve, variance and range) and correlational statistics (including bivariate and multivariate correlational methods).
 Table 8.1 on page 260 of Plano-Clark and Creswell is a useful summary of descriptive statistics terminology, use, and examples.